 Hemangioma and venous lymphatic malformation are the two most common orbital vascular lesions seen in the pediatric patient.
 Orbital Lymphangioma are benign hamartomatous tumours and might possibly have an aggressive nature.
 Lymphangioma is rare, and constitutes less than 7% of orbital tumours.
 It usually presents with slow growth and a gradually progressive proptosis that is mild initially.
 The tumour is thought to be congenital, slow growing, and might possibly not become clinically apparent for months or even years.
-It occurs in children and teenagers, but most often in the originally decade of life.
+It occurs in children and teenagers, but most commonly in the initially decade of life.

 Symptoms of Orbital Lymphangioma